 Of course, EQs could be used to boost the relative amplitude of the bass frequencies in the audio signal that drivers the speaker.
 However, if the small speaker is not designed to handle the increase in amplitude, this bass boost could result in distortion and a poor listening experience.

-Waves Audio has developed an interesting DSP called MaxxBass that produces perceived bass.
+Waves Audio has developed an interesting DSP plugin called MaxxBass (link to check it out at Waves) that produces perceived bass.

-It does so by adding harmonics to the signal that trick our brains into hearing lower fundamental frequencies that are related to the added harmonics but are not actually added to the audio signal or produced by the speaker.
+It does so by adding harmonics to the signal that trick our brains into hearing lower fundamental frequencies.
+These fundamentals are related to the added harmonics but are not actually added to the audio signal or produced by the speaker.

 So with MaxxBass, a smaller speaker can effectively produce the added upper harmonics that will cause us to hear more bass without actually producing more bass frequencies.

-This strategy works well for small speakers with limited low-end frequency response.
+This strategy works well for small speakers with limited low-end frequency responses.

 As an aside, I first learned about the psychoacoustic phenomenon of the “missing fundamental” in Daniel J. Levitin's fascinating book This Is Your Brain On Music (link to check the price on Amazon).